Burgerhout: Liquidation

 Up until 1936 there was no serious interest to buy a shipyard.
 When the situation slightly recovered the parallel slipway was sold for 100,000 guilders in 1936.
 This sale was probably only completed in January 1937.
 The neighbouring shipyard P. Smit Jr. then bought the parallel slipway, the offices, the power station and the machine factory after lengthy negotiations.

 Shipyard P. Smit Jr. moved part of her business to the machinefactory hall of Burgerhout.
 The hall was renovated, and part of the old machinery was sold.
 Smit would use the machine factory hall to build Burmeister & Wain engines.

 HuMaBu

 Only a few days after the sale of to P. Smit Jr. the rest of the terrain was sold to the new company HuMaBu on 14 January 1937.
 It meant that the core of a shipyard capable of building new ships was left intact.
 Therefore, a restart of the shipyard was possible and even expected.
-However, on 15 April HuMaBu sold the slipways and overhead cranes to P. Smit Jr. The reason that Smit bought the slipways was that it thought it highly undesirable that a new shipyard would be established next to hers.
+However, on 15 April HuMaBu sold the slipways and overhead cranes to P. Smit Jr. Smit bought the slipways, finding it highly undesirable to have another shipyard established next to hers.

 HuMaBu then had only the boiler factory, an office and a large stretch of land left.
-HuMaBU itself was liquidated in 1939.
+HuMaBu itself was liquidated in 1939.